-The biggest challenge for any sport venue is to avoid congestion at the entrances and exits, concession stands, toilets and merchandise outlets.
-In the same way that package holiday reps direct tourists in increments from the arrivals gate to the airport exit and then to the coach before depositing them at the resort; digital displays can show messaging to create a continuous pathway that guides fans from the ticketing desk to their seat, the bathroom, concession and merchandise stands and back out of the venue without coming into contact with too many people.
+One of the biggest challenges for any sport venue is to avoid congestion and overcrowding at the entrances and exits, concession stands, toilets, and merchandise outlets.
+In the same way that package holiday reps direct tourists in increments from the arrivals gate to the airport exit and then to the coach before depositing them at the resort; digital displays can show wayfinding messages, creating a continuous pathway that guides fans.
+They can be used to lead fans from the turnstile to their seat, the toilet, concession and merchandise stands and back out of the venue without areas getting congested and people getting stuck in queues.
+These measures can help prevent a poor or disappointing fan experience, which might otherwise lead to fans leaving early or spending less money at the venue.
+In simple terms, if fans and supporters can easily enter, move around, and exit the venue whilst enjoying the event, it has a surprising impact on the amount they spend, their perception of the venue, and how likely they are to return or pass on recommendations to others.

-But it's when digital displays are combined with monitoring tools and a powerful content management system that their true potential for creating Covid-safe stadiums can be realised.
-By using ground sensors, beacon technology and similar location and proximity tools to gather data about the number of people in various locations around the stadium, and rolling out live message updates on digital displays via the CMS, venue operators can create an intelligent, responsive system that directs fans away from bottlenecks and reduces the risks of overcrowding.
+When digital displays are combined with monitoring tools and a powerful content management software system, their true potential can be realised.
+By using ground footfall sensors, mobile phone beacon technology, and similar dwell location and proximity tools to gather data, you can better understand the number of people in various locations around the stadium.
+Then, by sending live message updates on digital displays via the CMS, venue operators can create an intelligent, responsive system that directs fans away from bottlenecks and reduces the risks of overcrowding.
+A good quality content management software system can allow this data and content to be updated on the fly, and as a result, cut down on the number of marshals you'll need to manage crowd control.
+This gives venues a better understanding of where people congregate throughout an event and allows the staff available to be more effective in locations where human presence is essential.